About the determinant of complete non-ambiguous trees: A bijective proof of Theorem

 Thus any inversion $j>i$ in $\sigma'$ gives rise to four inversions in $\sigma$: $(2j-1)>(2i-1)$, $(2j)>(2i-1)$, $(2j-1)>(2i)$, $(2j)>(2i)$.
 To which we have to add $p$ inversions: $(2\sigma'_1)>(2\sigma'_1-1)$, $(2\sigma'_2)>(2\sigma'_2-1)$, $\dots$ $(2\sigma'_p)>(2\sigma'_p-1)$.
 Thus we are led to the following relation:

 which implies that $\sgn \sigma = {(-1)}^{p}$. \end{proof}

 We now come to the definition of a function $\Phi$ on $\T_n$, which is the key construction of this work.
-We first introduce the following notion. \begin{definition} Let $T$ be a CNAT, and $l_1$ and $l_2$ two leaves in $T$ with respective parent $p_1$ and $p_2$.
+We first introduce the following notion. \begin{definition} Let $T$ be a CNAT.
+Let $l_1$ and $l_2$ be two leaves in $T$ with respective parents $p_1$ and $p_2$.
 If $l_1$ and $l_2$ are both left leaves, they are said to be {\em interacting} if

-The definition is similar for right leaves. \end{definition} This notion is illustrated by~Figure\ref{fig:inter}.
+The definition is similar for right leaves. \end{definition} This notion is illustrated by~Figure \ref{fig:inter}.